Communication (PhD) Fall 2026

 All program materials must be in English and uploaded to the online application.

-Once your application has been submitted, you may not edit or change any document or program material.
-Also, all submitted documents and program materials become the property of USC and will not be returned.
+Once your application has been submitted, you may not add, edit or change any document or program material.
+All submitted documents and program materials become the property of USC and will not be returned.

-Copies of official transcripts (with registrar’s signature, stamp, or seal) from all colleges and universities attended (including USC) must be uploaded to your application in the Academic History section.
-If you do not possess copies of your official transcripts, request to have official transcripts with legend or grading scale emailed to you from your previous colleges/universities.
+Copies of a registrar-issued official transcript (with registrar’s signature, stamp or seal) from all colleges and universities attended (including USC) must be uploaded to your application in the Academic History section.
+If you do not possess copies of your registrar-issued official transcripts, request to have official transcripts with legend or grading scale emailed to you from your previous colleges/universities.

 Note: